Meteor Explodes Off Massachusetts Coast, Causing Loud Boom Across New England

 1-Minute Brief

-The event drew widespread attention due to its impact across multiple states and speculation about its cause.
+The event drew widespread attention due to its unusual intensity and the broad area affected by the sonic boom.

 Key Facts

-- A meteor exploded off the coast of Massachusetts, causing a loud boom heard throughout the state, according to meteorologist Eric Fisher.
+- A meteor exploded off the coast of Massachusetts, causing a loud boom heard throughout the state Saturday afternoon.

-- The American Meteor Society reported the meteor was approximately 3 feet wide and entered near the Massachusetts–New Hampshire border.
+- The American Meteor Society reported the meteor was about 3 feet wide and entered near the Massachusetts-New Hampshire border.

-- Sightings and reports of the explosion extended from Delaware to Montreal.
+- Sightings and reports of the explosion came from areas as far as Delaware to Montreal.

 - Some residents reported that the boom shook their homes, according to social media posts.